sahlinet/tumbo-server/docs/user_guide.md

 You can edit the Execs in the browser editor or in the Dropbox base folder.

-An Exec is always a function named `func`:
+An Exec is always a function named `func` with an argument:

     def func(self):
         return True

+The single argument, here called self, contains data about the request and has functions attached:

 If the Exec has changed on Dropbox, it will be refreshed on *Tumbo* automatically.
 This can take up to 30 seconds.

 ### Initialize